Gramsci Melodic

-Gramsci Melodic was an alternative rock band based in Pittsburgh, PA.
+Gramsci Melodic was an alternative rock band based in Pittsburgh, Pennsylvania.

 The band was started in 2006 by singer/guitarist Martin Rubeo.
 Other members include Joel York (synthesizers/programming), Sean Rayl (drums), Greg Haduch (keyboards), and Tony Willoe (bass/vocals).
 In 2009, Eric Granata started to perform at some shows with the band, playing guitar, synths, and percussion.
 He became a full time member shortly after.

 The band won the 2008 Joker Productions Rock Off and recorded its first full-length album with Grammy Award winning producers at Audible Images.
 The band featured guitar, bass, piano, drums, and synthesizers.
-The band was ranked as Pittsburgh's #2 Best Underground Band and #3 Best Rock Band by The Pittsburgh City Paper in 2008.
-In 2009, Gramsci Melodic was named #3 Best Rock Band by The Pittsburgh City Paper.
+The band was ranked as Pittsburgh's #2 Best Underground Band and #3 Best Rock Band by the Pittsburgh City Paper in 2008.
+In 2009, Gramsci Melodic was named #3 Best Rock Band by the Pittsburgh City Paper.

 The band released its self-titled, debut album in June, 2009.
 Collected, an album of previously unreleased material and live tracks, was released in 2021.